github/docs/content/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/setting-base-permissions-for-an-organization.md

 You can set base permissions that apply to all members of an organization when accessing any of the organization's repositories.
 Base permissions do not apply to outside collaborators.

-{% ifversion fpt or ghec %}By default, members of an organization will have **Read** permissions to the organization's repositories.{% endif %}
+{% ifversion fpt or ghec %}By default, members of an organization will have **Read** permissions to the organization's public repositories.{% endif %}

 If someone with admin access to an organization's repository grants a member a higher level of access for the repository, the higher level of access overrides the base permission.